 Shortlisted applicants will be notified mid May 2023.

 Application Entry Criteria

-It is open to PhD students of all nationalities currently enrolled on a programme in economics or finance (or a related field).
+1. Applicants must be currently enrolled on a PhD programme in economics or finance (or related field).
 In the case of co-authored papers, all co-authors must have completed their PhD no more than five years ago.

 2. Applicants must include a short non-technical summary with their paper explaining the importance of their topics to central banks.